-- But if you can't load Microsoft Teams in your browser due to page script errors or other errors, this guide will save you a lot of time and effort
+- Many users claimed that they couldn't load Microsoft Teams in their browser due to page script errors or other errors.

 Similar issues have been reported in the Microsoft forums as well.